 Built in 1982, by the Delaware Marine and Manufacturing of Milford, Delaware (hull #120) as the Odin for the Eklof Marine Corporation of Staten Island, New York.

-The tug's construction began in Delaware, however her hull was later towed to Mariner's Harbor in Staten Island, New York to Eklof Marine's yard to be completed.
+The tug's construction began at the Delaware Marine and Manufacturing Company in Milford, Delaware.
+However, her hull was later towed to Mariner's Harbor in Staten Island, New York to the Eklof Marine Corporation's yard for completion.

-In 1993, Eklof Marine Corporation was acquired by K-Sea Transportation Partners of Staten Island, New York where she retained her name.
+In 1993, the Eklof Marine Corporation was acquired by the K-Sea Transportation Partnership Incorporated of East Brunswick, New Jersey.
+Where the tug retained her name.

-Powered by two Detroit Diesel 16V149 engines, Twin Disc MG540 reduction gears, at a ratio of 6.18:1, turning two (outboard turning) 72(in) by 72(in) Aqualoy Kaplan style, four bladed propellers mounted in kort nozzles; for rated at 1,860 horsepower.
+Powered by two, Detroit Diesel 16V149 engines.
+With Twin Disc MG540 reduction gears, at a ratio of 6.18:1.
+Turning two, outboard turning, 72(in) by 72(in), Aqualoy Kaplan, four bladed, fixed pitch propellers, mounted in kort nozzles.
+She is a twin screw tug, rated at 1,860 horsepower.

-The tug's towing equipment consists of two Nabrico electric, hydraulic push winches, outfitted with 1(in) cable.
+The towing equipment consisted of two, Nabrico electric, hydraulic, push winches, mounted on her bow.
+Outfitted with 1(in) cable.